-However, most people don’t recommend getting MedPay coverage, which is a bad idea.
-Although MedPay insurance coverage costs a few dollars a month, it’s worthwhile if you get involved in an automobile accident.
-Most people can’t afford to pay for their copayment or deductible are very high nowadays.
+However, most people don't recommend getting MedPay coverage, which is a bad idea.
+Although MedPay insurance coverage costs a few dollars a month, it's worthwhile if you get involved in an automobile accident.
+Most people can't afford to pay for their copayments or deductibles are very high nowadays.
 MedPay insurance coverage can cover that for you.
 If you have no health insurance at all, medpay is an incredible option for recovering your medical expenses, regardless of fault.
-Further, MedPay pays 100% of your medical costs, unlike other health insurances which pay 80% of your medical costs leaving you with the balance.
+Further, MedPay pays 100% of your medical costs, unlike other health insurance which pays 80% of your medical costs leaving you with the balance.

 After an auto accident, when you get any kind of medical treatment, it's essential for your medical provider to bill all the medical bills to your health insurance apart from those paid by MedPay.
 There are many benefits to using your health insurance to pay for your medical costs, the main one being that your health insurance company will probably have contracted rates with your medical provider.
 Your health insurance provider will only pay their contracted rate for a medical bill instead of the whole rate.

 So, for instance, if you get a bill for $20,000 for an emergency room visit, your health insurance provider will pay $10,000 of that bill and the medical provider will write off the rest.